All About Radon in Water - What Is Radon and How to Remove Radon in Water

 What water filters reduce radon in water?

-Activated carbon and reverse osmosis are filter technologies that reduce radon.
-For radon, the most comprehensive water filtration solution we would recommend is the Premiere PS-2000PB + HydroGuard Reverse Osmosis system.
+Activated carbon and reverse osmosis are filter technologies that reduce radon in water.
+For radon, the most comprehensive water filtration solution we recommend is the Premiere PS-2000PB + HydroGuard Reverse Osmosis system.

-• PS-2000PB is a 0.02 micron ultrafiltration membrane with activated carbon post-filter for lead, chemicals, heavy metals
+- PS-2000PB is a 0.02 micron ultrafiltration membrane with an activated carbon post-filter for lead, chemicals, and heavy metals

 Whole house water filters that reduce radon